neldajohn/INTRO_TO_IM/February02/README.md

 Sixth: Add Yellow on top of the Orange and Red lines that have been drawn
 ![](Media/neldas_art_6.PNG)

-And may be one can tell where this is going: I followed ROYGBIV(colors of the rainbow), whilst incrementing the starting points by 1 point to create a rainbow effect with the lines slightly smearing
+Seventh: Follow the ROYGBIV pattern to come up with a rainbow effect on the edges
 ![](Media/neldas_art_7.PNG)